Dog Patrol: Production

 On March 3, 2023, it was announced that Gooding Jr., Mercedes, Kubitz, Marshall, Ramirez, Miano, Portnow, Callahan, Plummer and Raymond were cast in the film.
 On March 31, 2023, it was announced that Baena and Frasca were added to the cast and that filming occurred in Lake Arrowhead, California.
 Randy Edelman was announced as the film's composer.

-Late 2024, the release date was announced to be on September 20, 2025, and the film was renamed to "Dog Patrol", previously "Athena Saves Christmas."
+In late 2024, the release date was announced to be on September 20, 2025, and the film was renamed to Dog Patrol, previously Athena Saves Christmas.